 Students must walk their bikes/scooters along the footpath in front of the school and into the school grounds.
-Bike racks are provided at the front of the school and it is recommended that bicycles are locked or chained.
+Bike racks are provided at the front of the school for primary students and at the school farm gates for secondary students.
+It is recommended that bicycles are locked or chained.
 Scooters are to be stored at the bike racks as well, not taken into classrooms or any other room or left on the port racks.